DataDog/system-tests/docs/weblog/README.md

 - User ID: `123456`
 - Metadata: `{metadata0: value0, metadata1: value1}`

+*NOTE*: The user id must be an integer because we want to cover the test case where it's reported as an integer (client side) but still reported as a string through meta to the backend.

 ## GET /user_login_failure_event

 This endpoint calls the appsec event tracking SDK function used for user login failure.